ljmartin/mmpbsa_from_openmm/README.md

 You now have a `.parm7` file called `complex_plus_water.parm7`.
 There will also be `complex_system.xml`, which is an openmm `System` object that can be fed into a `Simulation` to make a trajectory.
-Thus we have the building blocks for an MMPBSA in CaFE in VMD.
+Thus we have the building blocks for an MMPBSA run using CaFE in VMD/NAMD2.

 # generate a trajectory